-Teddy Millington-Drake (1932-1994) was born to a diplomat father and spent much of his childhood travelling.
+Teddy Millington-Drake was born to a diplomat father and spent much of his childhood travelling.
 He attended Eton, studying art under Wilfred Blunt, and Oxford before living and painting in Venice and then Patmos, Greece.
 Millington-Drake in the 1960s worked in an abstract style apparently influenced by Jung, but achieved most fame as a watercolour landscape painter.
 India and the Middle East were favourite subjects and destinations.
 He showed widely in London and New York, notably at Lefevre, Hanover Gallery and Eyre & Hobhouse.